ricardocolindres/django-xgboost-loan-predictor/README.md

 *Disclosure: This project HAS NOT BEEN COMMISIONED by the Small Business Association (SBA) of the United States of America.
 It is an independent project built using a publicly available real dataset containing all the loans this agency has disbursed from 1886 to 2014.

+FOR MORE INFORMATION OR HELP PLEASE CONTACT ME AT RICARDOCOLINDRES@ME.com